 This course will familiarize the student with the vast array of methods employed in the field of mass communication research and to provide him/her with a basic fluency in each of these methods.
-Prerequisite: CMST 111 or CMST 126, CMST 222, and Junior-Level Standing.
+Prerequisite: CMST 111 or CMST 126, CMST 222 or CMST 250, and Junior-Level Standing (completion of 60 credits).